Joseph Fish (Mormon pioneer)

 Joseph Fish (1840–1926) was an early settler of Iron City, Utah and Snowflake, Arizona and a member of the Church of Jesus Christ of Latter-day Saints.
-A book edited by John H. Krinkel, The Life and Times of Joseph Fish, was published about the Mormon pioneer Joseph Fish and his trek to Salt Valley.
+A book edited by John H. Krinkel, The Life and Times of Joseph Fish, was published about the Mormon pioneer Joseph Fish and his trek to Salt Lake Valley.
 The book was published by Interstate Printing and Publishers, Inc. and reviewed in the Arizona Republic newspaper in 1971.
 He was married to four wives in polygamy and had 20 children.